p2635/course-plain-lang-01/README.md

 - Number 5 - "We have no current estimate of how many boxes of records the school possesses.
 (Reduce prepositions)".
 I like how the sample answer changes 'There is no' into 'We have no'.
 - Number 6 - 'All content writers for this website must know correct web style'.
 My answer was not bad, but the sample answer is still simpler.
 - I can improve if I continue to look at for unnecessary prepositions (is, to, since, than, on, as, at, by, for, after).

+# Exercise eleven: evaluating sample text

+Here is some sample text for review:

+> Effective June 1, 2017, in response to client feedback, hiring managers are no longer required to submit competition documentation to the BC Public Service Agency to confirm a hire.
+>
+> Eliminating the requirement to submit competition documentation to complete a hire does not remove the requirement for hiring managers to retain competition documentation.
+Hiring managers are still responsible for documenting and retaining all competition files, as they currently do, for a minimum of two years.

+Instructions:

+1. Copy the text into Microsoft Word.
+2. Use the spell checker to obtain a Flesch-Kincaid Grade Level for the page.
+Aim for a grade 6-8 reading level.
+3. Use what you have learned in this course and the Plain Language Checklist to edit the text.
+Simplify, clarify, and improve the content.
+4. Use Hemingway App to review the page content for additional tips.

+## My revised text

+**Change for Hiring Managers from June 1, 2017**

+From June, you don't need to send competition files to the BC Public Service Agency to confirm a hire.
+This does not mean to stop retaining competition files.
+Continue to document and retain all competition files for at least two years.

+## The sample answer

+> Hiring managers must keep competition files for at least two years.
+They don't need to submit them to the BC Public Service Agency.
+This policy changed June 1, 2017.

+- It seems they removed the part about 'to confirm a hire'.
+I am not sure if there are other circumstances where they have to send competition files.
+This is something I would check in real life, before I am confident enough to remove it.
+- I like how they moved the most important part to the beginning.
+The part about continuing to keep the competition files.
+- I don't like how it says 'This policy changed' because I thought this was meant to be written from the POV that its ABOUT to change.
+- I do like how the date is moved to the end.
+This is usually the case with any usual deadlines for school or work assignments.
+- It looks like I added a heading but they didn't.
+I feel proud. 💪